 What is BLANkET?

-The Base Line Air Network of EPA Tasmania (BLANkET) is a network of 34 small air quality stations reporting near real-time indicative particle concentration data (i.e. from smoke or dust) to the EPA Division's public web pages.
-The stations will also collect and report meteorological data (air temperature, wind speed, etc.).
+The Base Line Air Network of EPA Tasmania (BLANkET) is a network of small air quality stations reporting near real-time indicative particle concentration data (i.e. from smoke or dust) to EPA Tasmania's public web pages.
+The stations also collect and report meteorological data (air temperature, wind speed, etc.).

 What is its purpose?